VariantSync/VEVOS_Simulation/README.md

 ## Setup

-VEVOS_Generation is a Java 16 library and Maven project.
+VEVOS/Generation is a Java 16 library and Maven project.
-You may include VEVOS_Generation as a pre-build `jar` file or build it on your own.
+You may include VEVOS/Generation as a pre-build `jar` file or build it on your own.
 The `jar` file can be found in the releases of this repository.
-Building VEVOS_Generation comes with no other requirements other than Maven.
+Building VEVOS/Generation comes with no other requirements other than Maven.